dottorepie/synthf/README.md

 ~download and install SuperCollider https://supercollider.github.io

-~download synth folder from this Repository
+~download files from synth folder from this Repository to a local new synth folder

-~open SuperCollider, at the options tab select Language, then click Quarks

-~in Quarks window select and install MathLib (ths library has to be installed in order for the synth to work)

-~open synthf.scd file from downloaded synth folder, find this line at the top, ~img_print = Image.open();, and drag and drop, or copy paste file image1.jpg,(that is also in the synth folder), in the parenteses of the code line.
-Any image file can be loaded, important is that the parentheses contain the file path as .open("file path") then save synthf.scd

-~close SuperCollider

 ~find SuperColider startup file in SuperCollider file in User Library

-~open startup.scd and paste in the writing environment of SC, the contnet of the synthf.scd (with no image loaded the synth will crash)
+~open startup.scd and paste in the writing environment of SuperCollider, the contnet of the synthf.scd (with no image loaded the synth will crash)

 ~save startup.scd and overwrite previous save